 Article III: Organization and Structure

 Section l.
+Officers

-The User Group shall elect from among its members a Chairperson, Vice Chairperson, and Recording Officer.
+The User Group shall elect from among its members a Chair, Vice-Chair, and Recording Officer.

 Section 2.
+Advisory Committee

-There shall be an Advisory Committee consisting of one representative and one alternate, who may vote only in the absence of the representative, one from Regions 1 and 2 (North), one from regions 3 and 4 (South) and two at large representatives, plus the User Group Chairperson, Vice Chairperson, Recording Officer, an ex-officio representative of the MnCCC Board (Board Liaison), and ex-officio ISSG member(s) (ISSG Liaison(s)) elected by the ISSG User Group.
+There shall be an Advisory Committee consisting of one representative and one alternate, who may vote only in the absence of the representative, one from Regions 1 and 2 (North), one from regions 3 and 4 (South) and two at-large representatives, plus the User Group Chair, Vice-Chair, Recording Officer, an ex-officio representative of the MnCCC Board (Board Liaison), and ex-officio ISSG member(s) (ISSG Liaison(s)) elected by the ISSG User Group.
 The ex-officio members shall have no vote on the Advisory Committee.

 Section 3.
+Terms

-Chair and North rep and one at large rep shall serve a two-year term commencing with the – even year MnCCC Annual Meeting.
-The Vice Chair and South Rep and one at large rep shall serve a two-year term commencing with the odd year MnCCC Annual Meeting.
-The recorder shall save a one-year term commencing with the MnCCC Annual meeting each year.
+The Chair and Northern representative and one at large representative shall serve a two-year term commencing with the even-year MnCCC Annual Meeting.
+The Vice-Chair and Southern Representative and one at-large representative shall serve a two-year term commencing with the odd-year MnCCC Annual Meeting.
+The Recording Officer shall save a one-year term commencing with the MnCCC Annual meeting each year.
 Any officer or regional representative to the Advisory Committee must represent a county which has installed the Integrated Financial System (IFSpi) and receives support through the MnCCC User Group and its approved vendor.

 Section 4.
+Conference Attendance Expenses

-User Group Chair or their designee may attend the National GFOA Conference with expenses paid for out of the user group enhancement fund.
-Officers and Advisory Committee members may attend the MN GFOA with expenses paid for out of the user group enhancement fund.
+The User Group Chair or their designee may attend the National GFOA Conference with expenses paid for out of the User Group enhancement fund.
+Officers and Advisory Committee members may attend the MN GFOA with expenses paid for out of the User Group enhancement fund.

 Section 5.
+Voting

 User Group representatives may vote only on decisions that affect applications used in their county or on general business of the User Group.

-Section 6.

 Each county participating in the User Group is entitled to only one vote.

-Section 7.

 Attendees at meetings shall have one vote per county or agency.
 Those voting will be representing their county or agency’s interests.

-Section 8.
+Section 6.
+Vacancies

-In case of a vacancy in an officer position, the officers would rotate, and a recording officer shall be appointed by the Advisory Committee to complete the vacant term.
+In case of a vacancy in an officer position, the officers would rotate, and a Recording Officer shall be appointed by the Advisory Committee to complete the vacant term.

-Section 9.
+Section 7.
 Enhancement/Change Requests